 - Refrain from giving a statement to the insurance company ─ Anything you say could be used against you.

 - Stay off social media – Insurance companies often monitor accident victims’ social media accounts for posts they can use to discredit their claims.

-- Talk to a lawyer ─ A skilled attorney will work quickly to preserve evidence and take over all communication with the at-fault party and insurance company.
+- Talk to a lawyer ─ A skilled car accident attorney will work quickly to preserve evidence and take over all communication with the at-fault party and insurance company.

 What You Need to Know about Dealing with Insurance Companies

-Insurance adjusters may reach out to you soon after the accident.
-However, remember that the adjusters you speak with are working for the insurance company’s interests, not yours.
+Car insurance adjusters may reach out to you soon after the accident.
+However, remember that the adjusters you speak with work for the insurance company’s interests, not yours.

-Things to keep in mind when dealing with insurers after a car crash include:
+Here are 4 things to keep in mind when dealing with insurers after a car accident include the following:

 - Decline to give a formal statement to the insurance company until you have had a chance to consult with a car accident lawyer.

-- Do not sign any documents presented to you by the insurance company unless they have been reviewed by your attorney.
+- Do not sign any documents presented to you by the insurance company unless your car accident attorney has reviewed them.

-- Get a Durham car accident lawyer involved on your behalf as soon as possible.
+- Get a Durham auto accident lawyer on your behalf as soon as possible.

 What Is The Time Limit for Filing a Car Accident Lawsuit in North Carolina?

-Under North Carolina’s Statute of Limitations, you typically have only three years from the date of a car accident in which to file a personal injury lawsuit.
-Even though you have three years to file a lawsuit, you should get started as soon as possible by talking to a Durham car accident lawyer.
+According to the Statute of Limitations in NC, you typically have only three years from the date of a car accident to file a personal injury lawsuit.
+Even though you have three years to file a case, you should get started by talking to a Durham car accident lawyer as soon as possible.
 Preparing an effective car accident claim requires a lot of legal legwork, including investigating the accident, collaborating with expert witnesses, and documenting your losses.
-The sooner you get legal advice, the better.
+Therefore, the sooner you get legal advice, the better.

-Injuries commonly suffered in Durham car accidents include:
+Injuries suffered in North Carolina car crashes include: